Terry Taylor (American football)

-Terry Lee Taylor (born July 18, 1961, in Warren, Ohio) is a former professional American football player who was selected by the Seattle Seahawks in the first round of the 1984 NFL Draft.
+Terry Lee Taylor (born July 18, 1961) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the first round of the 1984 NFL draft.

-A 5'10", 188 lbs. cornerback from Southern Illinois University, Taylor played in 12 National Football League (NFL) seasons, from 1984 to 1995, for the Seattle Seahawks, the Detroit Lions, the Cleveland Browns and the Atlanta Falcons.
+Standing 5'10" and 188 lbs. from Southern Illinois University, Taylor played in 12 NFL seasons from 1984 to 1995 for the Seattle Seahawks, the Detroit Lions, the Cleveland Browns and the Atlanta Falcons.
 He also coached one season of high school football at Kennedy Catholic High School in Hermitage, Pennsylvania.
 He worked under head coach John Turco as the defensive backs and wide receivers coach.